 While the metabolic state of ketosis burns your body fat more efficiently, it also allows you to think more clearly.
 So you’ll have to ask yourself: Why didn’t I start keto earlier?

 Especially the beginning is not only challenging but also a stumbling block.
-Without the necessary basic knowledge, you will not get results even after weeks.
+You will not get results even after weeks without the necessary basic knowledge.
 Hence, many people give up on keto early.

 With this beginner’s guide to the keto diet, that can’t happen to you.
-From essential rules and methods to vital tips and a diet plan, this article has everything you need to get started on keto today!
+This article has everything you need to start keto today, from essential rules and methods to vital tips and a diet plan!

 How do I start a keto diet?

-You start a keto diet by reducing carbs and exchanging them for green vegetables, meat, fatty fish, cheese, grass-fed butter, olive oil, nuts, and seeds.
+Start a keto diet by reducing carbs and exchanging them for green vegetables, meat, fatty fish, cheese, grass-fed butter, olive oil, and nuts.

 What do you eat the first week of Keto?